nmylynh/Blockchain/notes.md

 2. **Blockchains** are a method of storing data that makes it immutable.
 Each block stores a hashed version of the data in the previous block, ensuring that no change goes unnoticed.

 3. **Cryptocurrency** is the monetary incentive that is built into the network.
 The blockchain mints new coins for miners that maintain the integrity of the chain's transaction history.

+# Code a BlockChain

+Every time you have a key and value it's a hashtable.
+A hashtable is an implementation of a dictionary.

+JSON is transported in text through HTTP over the web over API endpoints over REST interfaces but you have to parse it.
+Takes text rep of JSON, turn it into a hash and puts it in an actual hash table with key and value, but they have to parse it first.

+But for these blockchains you do the opposite--you stringify the json key value to text and then you hash that text with the SHA-256 hashing algorithm, which is a deterministic algorithm.
+It's fast, efficient, and known to have a very even distribution.
+Hashing cannot be decrypted.

+Python hash looks at id of the input to hash and not the actual value.

+1 hex bit = 4 bits = 1 nybble

+Hexidemical counting system is a base 16 counting system.

+256 is 256 bits, which is 64 bytes.

+For bitcoin you have to have proof, where the algorithm allows for 256 characters to have 19 leading zeros.
+The Bitcoin proof-of-work algorithm requires a hash output with 19 leading zeros before a Block is accepted by the network and added to the Bitcoin blockchain.

+To guess and check it takes 75 computations per 12 minutes.
+Every transaction is evaluated every 18 minutes.

+Flask is a very light python framework.

+UUID is unique user identifier